What Is a Concrete Bonding Agent?

 - As a layer for the plaster to bond within 45 minutes.

 There are 2 types of PVA Latex emulsion:

 1. Non-Re-Emulsifiable PVA: It is commonly used as a bonding agent because of its compatibility with cement.
 This PVA latex can also be utilized as a binder for cementitious water-based paints & waterproofing coatings.
-After applied, this bonding agent built a thin layer that is highly resistant to water, aging, and ultraviolet rays.
+After being applied, this bonding agent built a thin layer that is highly resistant to water, aging, and ultraviolet rays.

-2. Emulsifiable PVA: If once an emulsifiable PVA is applied on the surface, it produces a film that can be softened & rewetted with water if necessary.
+2. Emulsifiable PVA: Once an emulsifiable PVA is applied on the surface, it produces a film that can be softened & rewetted with water if necessary.
 The film can also be laid long before the application of a water-based overlay on the concrete surfaces.
 This PVA latex is utilized as a bonding agent for plaster.
-Moreover, emulsifiable PVA is utilized to bond finisher base-coat gypsum to interior surfaces of cured cast-in-place concrete.
+Moreover, emulsifiable PVA is utilized to bond finisher base-coat gypsum to the interior surfaces of cured cast-in-place concrete.

 Utilization of Polyvinyl Acetate Latex (PVA) is limited to areas where there is no possibility of infiltration of moisture to the bond line.